mrezabayat/iamsorush/content/posts/lu_decomposition.md

 $A = L U$

-where $L$ is lower matrix with all elements above diagonal zero and $U$ is upper matrix with all elements under diagonal zero.
+where $L$ is a lower matrix with all elements above diagonal zero and $U$ is upper matrix with all elements under diagonal zero.
 This way the system can be solved faster because we have

 $L U X = B$